Showdown Over LGBTQ Employment Rights Hits Supreme Court

 Could employment cases affect school sports?

 Federal law does indeed bar sex discrimination in sports programs at schools that get federal money.
-And the NCAA has developed regulations for when trans student athletes may or may not participate.
-But as Stanford's Karlan observes, Title IX, known best for its impact in advancing women's sports, "is a different statute."
+And the NCAA has developed regulations for when trans student-athletes may or may not participate.
+But as Stanford's Karlan observes, Title IX, best known for its impact in advancing women's sports, "is a different statute."
 And the regulations for education funding under Title IX "are different than the rules in the workplace" under Title VII.

 Lawyers for the employers respond that Congress in 1964 simply did not anticipate the questions raised in these cases about the scope of Title VII and that Congress, not the courts, should be addressing these issues.

 The case has drawn even more attention than anticipated, with dozens of friend-of-the-court briefs on each side.
 Siding with the employers are business groups that, for the most part, have some religious affiliation.
-But weighing in on the other side, in favor of protection for gay and trans employees, are 206 major corporations who employ over 7 million workers.
+But weighing in on the other side, in favor of protection for gay and trans employees, are 206 major corporations that employ over 7 million workers.

 The Trump administration, reversing the position of the Obama administration, will argue in the Supreme Court against the LGBTQ employees.